Hanson19/Zinc-X-QTL/README.md

 Sup_Fig_5_Adult_Resistance.R: Plotting adult zinc resistance from the X-QTL Subpopulations and Phenotyping Cohorts.
 Need tables made in X-QTL and Phenotyping Cohorts Adult Resistance.R

-PP-II Developmental Analysis.R : Developmental resistance of flies on a variety of heavy metals.
+Phenotyping Cohorts Development Analysis : Developmental resistance of flies on a variety of heavy metals.
+Plots Figures 3C, 4C and Supplementary Figures 3A and 4A

 RNAi Candidate Genes: